All Of My Daily Activities, etc.

 I do as little of this as possible.
 Grading doesn’t cause learning, or acquisition, so why spend time on it?
 Instead, students self-assess & grade (see Course Grade below).

 These are my classroom rules.
 They’re the main factors contributing to how much input students receive, an how comprehensible the target language is.
 Looking & Listening is the only way to receive input, so that’s the main process during class.
 The 2021-22 update clarifies when students should Ask.
 That is, they’re expected to Respond or Show their understanding non-verbally, and if they can’t do either one because of incomprehension, then it’s time to Ask for clarification.

 I don’t spend any time whatsoever creating these.
 Like grading, testing doesn’t cause learning, or acquisition, so there’s very little need to spend time on it.
 Instead, my assessments are authentic, and in real time.
 When a teacher recognizes that a student doesn’t understand, they’ve made an assessment.
 The adjustment is making the language more comprehensible.
 The response is providing more input.
 Anything else is unnecessary.
 In fact, the response is always providing more input, so analysis might lead to the teacher thinking they need an explicit lesson to improve a perceived deficiency (which we know the effects of disappear).
-For maintaining expectations of teaching language in certain schools, as well as my new 2021-22 Proficiency category (mentioned above), short, no-prep quizzes that are input-based do the trick.
-These are 4-question exit tickets we score as a class (i.e. immediate feedback).
-They go in the digital portfolio to be uses as evidence to determine the course grade.
+For maintaining expectations of teaching language in certain schools, short, no-prep quizzes that are input-based do the trick.
+These are 4-question comprehension checks we used to score, but now won’t be scored or collected, just discussed as a class (i.e., immediate feedback).
+Any student could put them into their digital portfolio Doc as evidence, or upload pics of notebook, etc. (see the blog post in the section above).
 This is a well-oiled machine for anyone required to use it.